Board of Directors

 Board Member

 Komi has 30 years of affordable housing experience in development finance, banking, and organizational development.
-He is the Executive Director of the Housing Authority of Washington County where he oversees Rental Assistance, Continuum of Care, Public Housing and Affordable Housing Development programs that serve 10,000 households.
+He is the former Executive Director of the Housing Authority of Washington County where he oversaw Rental Assistance, Continuum of Care, Public Housing and Affordable Housing Development programs that serve 10,000 households.

 Komi holds a Master of Business Administration degree with a concentration in Finance from the Atkinson School at Willamette University and is a certified Public Housing Manager and Voucher Executive Manager.